elmernocon/extend-service-extension-python/README.md

 ## Running

-To (build and) run this sample app in a container, use the following command.
+To (build and) run this app in a container, use the following command.

 ```shell
 docker compose up --build